 East Lake is a par 70 measuring around 7400yds.

 The course was originally opened in 1907 however it was then completely redesigned by Donald Ross in 1913.

-Other Donald Ross designs used on tour include Sedgefield Country Club, the annual home of the Wyndham Championship, Detroit GC the host of this year’s inaugural Rocket Mortgage Classic, and Aronimink, which hosted last year’s BMW Championship and the 2010 & 2011 AT&T Nationals.
+Other Donald Ross designs used on tour include Sedgefield Country Club, the annual home of the Wyndham Championship, Detroit GC the host of the Rocket Mortgage Classic, and Aronimink, which hosted the 2018 BMW Championship and the 2010 & 2011 AT&T Nationals.

 East Lake is a tough test with finding fairways and even more so the right areas on the greens being the key to success here.